greg7mdp/gtl/README.md

 For more information on the implementation, usage and characteristics of the parallel hash containers, please see [gtl parallel hash containers](https://github.com/greg7mdp/gtl/tree/main/docs/phmap.md)

-Here is a very basic example of using the gtl::flat_hash_map:

 ## Btree containers